thomsmed/ios-examples/VerticalSlices/README.md

 - [CryptographicKeyStorage](VerticalSlices/Common/CryptographicKeyStorage) - knows how to manage types adopting `ManagedCryptographicKey` and `UniqueManagedCryptographicKey`.
 - [HTTPClient](VerticalSlices/Common/EnvironmentValues+HTTPClient) - knows how to do HTTP requests based on instances of `Endpoint`.
 Check out [HTTPSwift](https://github.com/thomsmed/http-swift).
 - [DatabaseClient](VerticalSlices/Common/EnvironmentValues+DatabaseClient) - knows how to do (SQLite) database queries based on instances of `DatabaseEntity`.
 Check out [GRDB.swift](https://github.com/groue/GRDB.swift).

+### Dependency Injection

+Dependency Injection (and the dependency inversion principle) is awesome, both for making code more maintainable and loosely coupled, but also to better facilitate for Unit and Integration tests.

+If you can get away with just using the SwiftUI Environment or a simple custom "Dependency Container", that's perfect!
+Otherwise, there are awesome libraries out there that can make your life easier.

+Check out [App Dependencies](https://github.com/thomsmed/app-dependencies-swift) for inspiration!

+> NOTE: Just remember to keep the number of app wide shared dependencies to a bare minimum!